 Note: The CDC and FDA lifted a pause on the Johnson & Johnson COVID-19 vaccine on April 23, 2021, after a thorough safety review that followed reports of rare and severe blood clots, combined with low levels of blood platelets, in individuals who received the vaccine.
 Learn more.

 With the vaccine rollout ramping up across the country and the administration’s recent directive to make COVID-19 vaccines available to all adults no later than May 1, many people are beginning to see the light at the end of the pandemic tunnel.
 While some states, like Massachusetts, have announced earlier dates for adult vaccine-eligibility, it will likely still be several months until everyone can receive the coronavirus vaccine.

 Since the beginning of the COVID-19 vaccine distribution campaign, there have been many questions around development, safety and efficacy.
 And while most of these questions have been addressed, consumers are still unclear about what the process of getting their vaccine actually looks like, and what they should expect after they get their vaccine shot (or shots).

-To help answer these questions and provide more clarity, we’ve gathered expert guidance and insights from Dr. Patricia Toro, MD, MPH, associate medical director of Harvard Pilgrim Health Care and infectious disease specialist, as well as trusted medical sources.
+To help answer these questions and provide more clarity, we’ve gathered expert guidance and insights from Dr. Patricia Toro, MD, MPH, infectious disease specialist, as well as trusted medical sources.

 Here’s what you need to know before, during and after your vaccine appointment: